BEST WAY TO TAKE UDAIPUR TO JODHPUR ROAD TRIP

 Stay hydrated.
 One of the top priorities for you in Rajasthan should be to consume as much water as you can.
 But that doesn’t mean you can’t be environmentally friendly.
 Pack a hydrating flask with you as an accessory for this.

 On a side note: the local water of Rajasthan is a little sweet.
 So, you won’t like the taste of it in the beginning.

-Consume a lot of salt if you are taking this road trip in summers.
-That’s because the body loses potassium and sodium via sweating that can decrease your water retention capacity.
+Consume a lot of salt if you are taking this road trip in the summer.
+That’s because the body loses potassium and sodium via sweating which can decrease your water retention capacity.